bormaxi8080/osint-timeline/DRAFT.md

 A list of OSINT resources that may be useful to you when conducting investigations related to France: https://github.com/Aegyr21/OSINT-Tools-France/

+A list of OSINT resources and tools that may be useful to you when conducting investigations related to Estonia: https://github.com/paulpogoda/OSINT-Tools-Estonia/tree/main

+SilverTGOSINT is a Telegram OSINT tool that collects messages from target users in Telegram groups and tracks users who extract data from these groups.
+It aids in monitoring and analyzing user activities for investigative and intelligence purposes: https://github.com/silverxpymaster/silvertgosint

+img2table is a table identification and extraction Python Library for PDF and images, based on OpenCV image processing: https://github.com/xavctn/img2table

 Dshell is a network forensic analysis framework: https://github.com/USArmyResearchLab/Dshell

 Alfred is a advanced OSINT information gathering tool that finds social media accounts based on inputs: